singularitti/NumerovShooting.jl/docs/src/man/installation.md

 ## Uninstall and then reinstall the package

-Sometimes errors may occur if the package is not properly installed.
+Errors may occur if the package is improperly installed.
 In this case, you may want to uninstall and reinstall the package.
 Here is how to do that:

 1. To uninstall, in a Julia session, run